Stegosauria: Armor and ornamention

 Like all Thyreophora, stegosaurians were protected by bony scutes that were not part of the skeleton proper but skin ossifications instead: the so-called osteoderms.
 Huayangosaurus had several types.
 On its neck, back, and tail were two rows of paired small vertical plates and spikes.
 The very tail end bore a small club.
 Each flank had a row of smaller osteoderms, culminating in a long shoulder spine in front, curving to the rear.
-Later forms show very variable configurations, combining plates of various shape and size on the neck and front torso with spikes more to the rear of the animal.
+Later forms show very variable configurations, combining plates of various shapes and sizes on the neck and front torso with spikes more to the rear of the animal.
 They seem to have lost the tail club and the flank rows are apparently absent also, with the exception of the shoulder spine, still shown by Kentrosaurus and extremely developed, as its name indicates, in Gigantspinosaurus.
-As far as is known, all forms possessed some sort of thagomizer, though these are rarely preserved articulated allowing to establish the exact arrangement.
+As far as is known, all forms possessed some sort of thagomizer, though these are rarely preserved articulated, allowing for the establishment of the exact arrangement.
 A fossil of Chungkingosaurus sp. has been reported with three pairs of spikes pointing outwards and a fourth pair pointing to the rear.
 The most derived species, like Stegosaurus, Hesperosaurus and Wuerhosaurus, have very large and flat back plates.
 Stegosaurid plates have a thick base and central portion, but are transversely thin elsewhere.
 The plates become remarkably large and thin in Stegosaurus.
 They are found in varying sizes along the dorsum, with the central region of the back usually having the largest and tallest plates.
 The arrangement of these parasagittal dorsal plates has been intensely debated in the past.
 Discoverer Othniel Charles Marsh suggested a single median row of plates running post-cranially along the longitudinal axis and Lull argued in favour of bilaterally paired arrangement throughout the series.
-Current scientific consensus lies in the arrangement proposed by Gilmore - two parasagittal rows of staggered alternates, after the discovery of an almost complete skeleton preserved in this manner in rock.
+Current scientific consensus lies in the arrangement proposed by Gilmore: two parasagittal rows of staggered alternates, after the discovery of an almost complete skeleton preserved in this manner in rock.
 Furthermore, no two plates share the same size and shape, making the possibility of bilaterally paired rows even less likely.
 Plates are usually found with distinct vascular grooves on their lateral surfaces, suggesting the presence of a circulatory network.
-Stegosaurids also have osteoderms on the throat in the form of small depressed ossicles and two pairs of elongated spike-like tail-spines.
-With Stegosaurus fossils also ossicles have been found in the throat region, bony skin discs that protected the lower neck.
+Stegosaurids also have osteoderms on the throat in the form of small, depressed ossicles and two pairs of elongated spike-like tail spines.
+With Stegosaurus fossils, ossicles have also been found in the throat region, bony skin discs that protected the lower neck.